DEV Community

 History of Cloud Computing

-Just after, other companies also launched their Cloud services, such as Google Compute Engine, Azure Virtual Machines, Elastic Compute Service (ECS) and so on.
-Since then, users can run and control the configuration of their own servers from anywhere without needing to buy and handle a physical data center.
+Just after, other companies launched their Cloud services, such as Google Compute Engine, Azure Virtual Machines, Elastic Compute Service (ECS), etc. Since then, users can run and control the configuration of their own servers from anywhere without needing to buy and handle a physical data center.

 Cloud Computing definition

-Now that we understand a bit more how it all started, let’s review some definitions of Cloud Computing to check how it makes a bit more sense now.
+Now that we better understand how it all started let’s review some definitions of cloud computing to see how they make a bit more sense.

 Wikipedia - Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.
 Large Clouds often have functions distributed over multiple locations, each of which is a data center.